mnmehta/vllmbench/README.md

-## vllmbench: Running benchmarks and installers
+## Running vllm bench workloads against an llm-d endpoint

 This directory contains scripts to install the test environment and run single-turn and multi-turn benchmarks against vLLM-based deployments, with MLflow logging.